Halle train collision: Memorial

-Cause of the accident
+Cause of the crash

 Initial reports

 Initial reports suggested the Leuven–Braine-le-Comte train (heading south from Buizingen train station) was on the wrong track because of either the unauthorized running of a red signal or a technical failure in the railway signalling.
 During a press conference, governor De Witte confirmed that "the signals probably weren't correctly followed".
 It was also reported that the railway line itself was fitted with a safety system that would have caused a train that ran a red signal to brake automatically, but that not all trains were fitted with the system as well.
 The CEO of the NMBS/SNCB at the time, Marc Descheemaecker, replied that it was "too early to confirm a hypothesis" and that "[we] will have to carry out a neutral enquiry" but admitted that de Witte's comments were "not unbelievable".
-Another possible cause was reported in Le Soir, a French-speaking Belgian daily, suggesting a fault in the electricity supply could have caused a signal failure, and hence be responsible for the accident.
+Another possible cause was reported in Le Soir, a French-speaking Belgian daily, suggesting a fault in the electricity supply could have caused a signal failure, and hence be responsible for the crash.

 The possibility of a signal failure was quickly dismissed, however, since the fault would have been registered in the Brussels-South signal control center.
 In case of a signal failure, the signal for the Quiévrain–Liège train would have been automatically changed to red as well.
 It was also established that the Quiévrain–Liège train followed the signals correctly.
-However, the driver of the Leuven–Braine-le-Comte train, who was injured in the accident, denied he passed a red signal.
+However, the driver of the Leuven–Braine-le-Comte train, who was injured in the crash, denied he passed a red signal.
 He stated the signal was green.

-In the weeks following the accident, multiple irregularities occurred with the signal in which it changed from green to red.
+In the weeks following the crash, multiple irregularities occurred with the signal in which it changed from green to red.
 On 11 March, a train had to apply emergency braking when the signal suddenly changed to red, causing it to only come to a full stop past the signal.
 On 15 March this occurred again, but this time the train driver was able to stop the train ahead of the signal.
 According to Infrabel, this was due to a strict application of the precautionary principle, which causes a signal to change to red whenever an irregularity is detected.
 Infrabel also said there was no danger to passengers in either of these two incidents, but the track and signal were put out of service nonetheless until the problem was solved.
 A theory was suggested that these defects were caused by the electromagnetic field of high-speed trains rushing past the signal on adjacent tracks.